 Each Collateral Damage token causes one automatic hit at Energy 4 against the scenery piece.
-If it's an occupied Garrison, each token also does one automatic hit at Energy 4 to one randomised squad inside.
-Roll one to randomise and resolve all tokens against that squad.
+If it's an occupied Garrison, these hits also damage all infantry squads inside the Garrison.
+Roll once for the scenery piece and apply the result to all squads occupying that Garrison.

-Body Cover is ignored for Collateral Damage, but Passive Countermeasures can be used as usual.
-The opposing player allocates damage to a unit in the squad.
+Body Cover is ignored for Collateral Damage, but Passive Countermeasures can be used as normal.

-Collateral Damage cannot cause Criticals, but automatically damages on a roll of 6.
+Collateral Damage cannot cause Criticals, but automatically damage on a roll of a 6.